throughputer/estimator_tutorials/README.md

 Now you can try your hand at writing your own application.
 The available Estimator APIs are [documented here](https://github.com/throughputer/estimator_lib/blob/master/EstimatorAPI.md).

+Your trial Estimator microservice supports four variables used to predict from among up to four class values.

 **Questions?** [Contact Us](https://estimatorlab.com/form)